Photos of the Week: April 6-10

 Key Takeaways:

-• The author test-flew the 2025 Aviat Husky A-1C in Middleton, Wisconsin, for an upcoming *Plane + Pilot* issue focusing on Great Lakes flying adventures.
+• The author test-flew a 2025 Aviat Husky A-1C in Middleton, Wisconsin, with Aviat Aircraft and Capital Flight.

 See a mistake?
 Contact us.